adjtomo/seisflows/README.md

 SeisFlows
 =========

-SeisFlows is an open source seismic inversion package with three main goals:
+SeisFlows is an open source seismic inversion package that

-- deliver a complete, customizable adjoint tomography and full waveform inversion workflow
+- Delivers a complete, customizable adjoint tomography and full waveform inversion workflow

-- provide a framework for research in regional, global, and exploration tomography
+- Provides a framework for research in regional, global, and exploration tomography

-- avoid code duplication across 2D, 3D, and global solver packages

 Documentation is available online at [readthedocs.org](http://seisflows.readthedocs.org/en/latest/)